 FDA LOGS HUNDREDS OF COMPLAINTS

-The complaints on the Facebook page range from unintended pregnancy, to sever pain, to the device migrating and perforating organs.
+The complaints on the Facebook page range from unintended pregnancy, to severe pain, to the device migrating and perforating organs.

 We searched the FDA database of adverse events to see if the government agency had received similar complaints.